Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 ## Registration of FIDO2 keys is out of scope

-The FIDO CTAP2 protocol has distinct primitives for the registration and the usage of a FIDO2 credential.
+The FIDO CTAP protocol has distinct primitives for the registration and the usage of a FIDO2 credential.
 This specification requires that the registratrion of the security token has been done out-of-band, for example using the WebAuthn protocol in a browser context.

-There are multiple degrees of freedom when registering a token with CTAP2.
+There are multiple degrees of freedom when registering a token with CTAP version 2.
 This specification recognises the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.

 ### Discoverable credentials vs. Non-Discoverable credentials